Large-scale investigation of weakly-supervised deep learning for the fine-grained semantic indexing of biomedical literature: Material and methods

+These dictionary-based LFs rely on the same basic information that is used by $CO$, that is the terms of \textit{c} and the article text.
+Still, they may result in different weak labels.
+This is because $CO$, calculated by \textit{MetaMap}, is more elaborate than exact term matching, considering additional information such as part-of-speech tagging and word-sense disambiguation based on context~\cite{Aronson2010}.
+Therefore, combining these LFs with $CO$ may bring improvements.
+The correlation between these LFs, on the other hand, may harm the accuracy of the ensemble.
+For this reason, the optimal LF subset is sought for adoption in $DBM$, by considering all the combinations of two or more of these LFs in the validation experiments (Subsection~\ref{ssec:val_experiments}).
-In order to combine the predictions of different labeling functions into a single prediction we examine three alternative approaches.
-Namely, two voting classifiers based on \textit{majority voting} ($MV$) and \textit{at-least-one} voting ($ALO$)~\cite{kambhatla2006minority}, as well as a state-of-the-art probabilistic \textit{label modeling} ($LM$) approach for combining noisy heuristics, introduced in the context of Snorkel~\cite{Ratner2017}.

-The $MV$ schema assigns a label to an article if most of the labeling functions (voters) assign this label to this article.
-This way, we expect the precision of the ensemble to be favored, as labels predicted by only a few labeling functions are disregarded as untrustworthy.
-In the $ALO$ schema, on the other hand, a label is assigned to an article if any of the labeling functions assign this label to this article.
+For combining the LFs into an ensemble we examine two voting classifiers based on \textit{majority voting} ($MV$) and \textit{at-least-one} voting ($ALO$)~\cite{kambhatla2006minority}, as well as a state-of-the-art probabilistic \textit{label modeling} ($LM$) approach for combining noisy heuristics, introduced in the context of Snorkel~\cite{Ratner2017}.
+The $MV$ schema assigns a label to an article if most of the LFs (voters) assign this label to this article, favoring the precision of the ensemble, as labels predicted by only a few LFs are disregarded as untrustworthy.
+In the $ALO$ schema, on the other hand, a label is assigned to an article if any of the LFs assign this label to this article.
 This is a special case of the \textit{at-least-N} schema, proposed by Kambhatla~\cite{kambhatla2006minority}, where $N=1$.
 In this approach, even if a single labeling function predicts a label, this will be included in the prediction of the ensemble, favoring its recall.

-Finally, the Snorkel $LM$ approach considers the true label for an article as a latent variable in a probabilistic generative model, which is estimated based on a weighted combination of the labeling functions.
-In particular, statistical dependencies between the labeling functions are considered during model development, to avoid the ``double counting'' problem for correlated labeling functions~\cite{Ratner2016, Ratner2017}.
+Finally, the Snorkel $LM$ approach considers the true label for an article as a latent variable in a probabilistic generative model, which is estimated based on a weighted combination of the LFs~\cite{Ratner2016, Ratner2017}.
 Eventually, a label is assigned to an article if the estimated probability of the label is greater than 0.5.

-As all the labeling functions are variations of the same dictionary-based approaches, we expect a high degree of correlation, which may harm the accuracy of the ensembles.
-For this reason, as part of the weak-supervision-enhancement stage, the optimal subset of labeling functions is sought for.
-In this direction, all 502 combinations of two or more labeling functions out of the nine available are considered in the validation experiments\footnote{Αt least three labeling functions are required for \textit{Snorkel} $LM$, therefore combinations of two labeling functions are only considered for $MV$ and $ALO$.}.